whitemech/whitemech.github.io/_pages/courses.md

 - **Number of hours**: 20
 - **Class delivery mode**: Blended
 - **Dates**: From Monday 4th July to Friday 8th July from 14:00 to 18:00
-- **In presence location**: Room 7, Department of Computer, Automation, and Business Engineering, Sapienza University of Rome
+- **In presence location**: Room A7, Department of Computer, Automation, and Management Engineering, Sapienza University of Rome
 - **Online Location**: Zoom (link TBA)
 - **Exam**: Can be taken upon request.